Park Geun-hye: Election-meddling scandal

 The investigation and the trial at court are on-going, and Park faces a political blow.
 However, the leading Saenuri party along with government leaders has attempted to dodge its political fall-out.
 Their effort has involved tipping a rumor to a major conservative media, Chosun Ilbo, about an extramarital child of the Chae Dong-wook, former Prosecutor General, who has approved the prosecution of Won Se-hoon and Kim Yong-pan, which eventually led to his resignation.
 Yoon Suk-ryul, the director of the special investigation team, which was leading the probe into the election meddling, was fired and returned to his original position, head of Yeoju branch Supreme Prosecutors Office.
 The investigation of his team has further revealed that the NIS is suspected of having posted 55,689 messages on Twitter for three months until the presidential election.

 Whether or not the election meddling of the NIS by way of online posts has actually affected the outcome of the presidential election is controversial.
 However, the false announcement by Kim Yong-pan, then chief of the SMPA, has appeared to do so.
 Had the police announced honestly, 14% of the electorate who voted for Park said they would have voted for Moon Jae-In, the first runner-up of the election.

 Lack of communication

 Park has been criticized for holding press conferences with questions and answers submitted in advance.
 By 11 January 2015, she had held four press conferences since taking office in February 2013.
 Among the four press conferences, three of them were public speeches without questions and answers.
-Even in the remaining press conference, the questions were submitted in advance and she read prepared answers.
-Her opponents labeled her as "No communication" (불통, Bultong).
+Even in the remaining press conference, the questions were submitted in advance, and she read prepared answers.
+Her opponents labeled her as "No communication".